Welcome to our roundup of the five best 10 person tents!

 Note that the canvas adds to the weight of the tent, which, at 55 pounds, is at the high end of our review.
 Synthetic materials, while thinner and not as durable, are easier to carry and set up than a big canvas tent like this.

 Still, the sturdy canvas will likely last for years and years.
-If your goal is finding a 10-person tent that will be in use several times a year and even for decades, this could be a great investment.
+If your goal is finding a high-quality tent that will be in use several times a year and even for decades, this could be a great investment.

 Capacity: 8 | Weight: 42lbs | Dimensions: 14’ (W) x 10’ (L) x 6’ 7″ (H) | Bag Dimensions: | Doors: 1 | Power Cord Vent: No | Hydrostatic Head Rating: N/A | Price: $